-Most of the programs implement concurrent routines for efficiency.
+Most of programs implement concurrent routines for efficiency.
 However, analysis of concurrent programs is a notoriously hard challenge.
-Therefore, significant efforts were made in the direction of automatic verification of concurrent programs [4, 16, 20, 25].
+Therefore, significant efforts were made in the direction of automatic verification of concurrent programs [8, 13, 17, 19-21, 25].

-On the other hand, self-modifying code is a code that modifies its own instructions during the rexecution time.
+On the other hand, self-modifying code is a code that modifies its own instructions during the execution time.
 This technique is widely used by packers to decrease the size of a program and by malware developers to confuse antivirus software and make their malware hard to detect.
-The problem of analysing self-modifying code was approached by more recent studies [6,9,20,26].
+The problem of analysing self-modifying code was approached by more recent studies [7,9,19,26].

 This paper focuses on analysing programs that are both concurrent and self-modifying.
-Indeed, modern malware, e.g. some variants of Mirai, employs concurrency for parallel execution of different tasks and contains self-modifying code to stay undetected for as long as possible.
+Indeed, modern malware employs concurrency for parallel execution of different tasks and contains self-modifying code to stay undetected for as long as possible.